Only the Vampire Priests understand the Blood Moon Prophecy: “A drop of His blood fills the cup and brings the Blood Moon Dawn.”

 It has been my experience that people’s lives are not linear.
 Their journey is an inward one, to eventually meet other, sometimes the most unlikely, souls in a space that transcends time and space, indeed even lives.

 Consequently, you can read The Hole Inside the Earth by colour stream (red, yellow etc.) or by volume (which includes every colour in order).
 Indeed, even if you chose to read only one colour, you will still understand the story, although I recommend including Blue, which recaps the main elements of the other colours.
-The colour streams (only available as eBooks, but you only need to read 2 parts plus Volume 15) loosely correspond to the following genres:
+The colour streams loosely correspond to the following periods, genres and story starting points:

 Green – Alternative History.
 About 3900 BC:Two Meso-American vampire princes seek the Holy Grail to save their race in Atlantis